 Take the most beautiful idea of clear blue water you can imagine, then add manatees to the mix and you have a clear description of the awesome attraction available at Manatee Springs State Park.
 You are able to swim, kayak, snorkle and scuba dive in this area with amazing colored water (natural spring) and also encounter manatees in the wild.
 This is something I’ve personally been wanting to explore on my end but you need to try it if you enjoy this sort of stuff.

-Location: Near the town of Chiefland.
+Location: Manatee Springs State Park (Near the town of Chiefland)

 Dry Tortugas National Park:

-First of all to get to this national park (which is a famous fort), you need to take a boat ride there.
+- First of all to get to this national park (which is a famous fort), you need to take a boat ride there.

 - Then when you do reach it, you can swim around the area, explore the actual fort (it’s a museum) and really get a nice mix of amazing views, historical spots checked off your list and get great views in general when the sun sets in the area and in general all across it.

 Kelly Park, the final place on this list is a good mix of the kind of stuff you see in Madison Blue Springs and Manatee Springs State Park (but without the manatees).
 This park is very scenic, has a lot to explore which also includes hiking trails and a nice lazy river swim across the area.

 Depending on what you love to do when traveling to these places (passive or active adventures), this park has all of that, and once again with the awesome scenic views and beautiful springs, it’s well worth going to.

 Location: Kelly Park (Near Orange County, Florida).
 The water in this picture isn’t that clear to show off how amazing this area is but trust me, the springs here are awesome and stunning (very clear blue/green water to swim and kayak on).

 What is the prettiest spot in Florida?